 The Friends and Family Test aims to give patients the opportunity to feed back their views of the care or treatment they have received in hospital.
 This will enable the Trust to engage with patients, celebrate areas of good practice and target areas for improvement.
-To see the latest Friends and Family Test results, please click on this link: September 2018.doc [doc] 34KB
+To see the latest Friends and Family Test results, please click here.

 Stakeholder Forum Group

 In May 2013, the Trust established a Stakeholder Forum Group.
 The initial invitation was open to the public, patients, members of health-related voluntary organisations, carers and anyone who lived in the areas that the Trust served, and was interested in the services that the Trust provided.